 =IF(XLOOKUP(F5,$B$5:$B$14,$D$5:$D$14)="","",XLOOKUP(F5,$B$5:$B$14,$D$5:$D$14))

-- Then, double-click on the Fill Handle icon to copy the formula up to cell G6.
+- Double-click the Fill Handle to copy the formula to G6.

-- You will get the blank cell for the two values.
+Blank cells will be displayed for the two values.

-- After that, write down the following formula into the cell.
+- Enter the following formula in the cell.

 =IF(LEN(XLOOKUP(F5,$B$5:$B$14,$D$5:$D$14))=0,"",XLOOKUP(F5,$B$5:$B$14,$D$5:$D$14))

-- Now, use the Fill Handle icon and get blank cells for the two values.
+- Drag the Fill Handle to get blank cells for the two values.

-- After that, write down the following formula into the cell.
+- Enter the following formula in the cell.

 =LET(x,XLOOKUP(F5,$B$5:$B$14,$D$5:$D$14),IF(x="","",x))